A Caveat and Affiliates

 HOW TO MAKE COLD BREW CORN TEA

-STEP 1: Put corn tea bag and water in a pitcher or glass container.
+STEP 1: Put a corn tea bag and water in a pitcher or glass container.

 Tea Tip: The easiest way to make iced roasted corn tea is by cold brewing roasted corn tea bags.